Lilly Singh: My Deepest Insecurities Led To My Greatest Achievements | E136

 TL;DR

-• The cancellation of her late-night talk show forced her to rebuild and redefine what success and fulfillment truly mean to her
+- The cancellation of her late-night talk show forced her to confront her identity beyond external success and rebuild from scratch

 Episode Recap